 Scratch Live stores your library database and crates information in the Scratch Live folder on your hard disk.
 This folder is created on a drive when files are added to Scratch Live.
-A copy of each Scratch Live folder called ScratchLiveBackup is created next to the folder it backs up, created when exiting Scratch Live.
-You are prompted to backup your Scratch Live library on exit if there is no backup for a drive or if the last backup is more than 1 week old.
-Backup will only keep ONE level backup at a time; each time backup runs, it overwrites the previous backup.
+A copy of each Scratch Live folder called ScratchLIVEBackup is created next to the folder it is backing up.
+This folder is created when exiting Scratch Live.
+You will be prompted to backup your Scratch Live library on exit if there is no backup for a drive or if the last backup is more than 1 week old.

+Backup will only keep ONE level backup at a time; each time backup runs it overwrites the previous backup.

-NOTE: Back up your music separately.
-This function only backs up the Scratch Live folder, not your music files.
+Note: Make sure you back up your music separately.
+This backup function only backs up the Scratch Live folder, not your music files.